AndreCox/ubco-print-farm/README.md

 ## Running the Program

-### Documentation
+### Preview Documentation

+`yarn docs` Opens documentation in new browser window Live preview of changes made in the `\apps\docs` Folder

+### Start all applications

+`yarn dev` Runs all programs in parallel in dev mode

+### Lint all code

+`yarn lint` Runs linting to check for syntactical consistency

 ## Understanding the Repository Structure

 This project uses a Monorepo, This is done as it makes this project very scalable and we can also share modules, and files across multiple projects resulting in minimal code reuse.
+The software I'm using is called [TurboRepo](https://turbo.build/repo)

 #### Notable Directories and files